GPT-5.2 ProBatch 2

 You asked earlier about Bayesian reasoning.
 Here’s the cleanest mapping:

-So the “Bayesian” flavor isn’t that he computes posteriors; it’s that his operators are exactly the ones you’d invent if your objective function were:
+So the “Bayesian” flavor isn’t that he computes posteriors; it’s that his are exactly the ones you’d invent if your objective function were:

-[ \text{maximize } \frac{\text{expected information gain}}{\text{time} \times \text{cost} \times \text{ambiguity}} ]
+[ \text{maximize } \frac{\text{expected }}{\text{time} \times \text{cost} \times \text{ambiguity}} ]

 6) A few “operator signatures” that are especially Brenner